Our Story

 Rod Clark

-Rod Clark needs no introduction to Paddling around Australia, he has completed fifteen M200 and seven M100 in the Riverland Paddling Marathon, I was first introduced to Rod at the M200 first portage at Lock 4 many years ago where his very patience and lovely wife Judi was his support crew, it comments remained in my mind for years, it was about “running faster you b—h, but as you get to know him he is really caring fun person, his favour meal is MACs at anytime of the day or night, he is a key figure in keeping the Single Blade Paddling alive in all marathon events, you can review his activates on Facebook, in 2017 Judi & Rod where the first Australian Team to competed in the AuSable River Canoe Marathon in USA.
+Rod Clark needs no introduction to Paddling around Australia, he has completed nineteen M200 and seven M100 in the Riverland Paddling Marathon, I was first introduced to Rod at the M200 first portage at Lock 4 many years ago where his very patience and lovely wife Judi was his support crew, it comments remained in my mind for years, it was about “running faster you b—h, but as you get to know him he is really caring fun person, his favour meal is MACs at any time of the day or night, he is a key figure in keeping the Single Blade Paddling alive in all marathon events, you can review his activates on Facebook, in 2017 Judi & Rod where the first Australian Team to compete in the AuSable River Canoe Marathon in USA.

 Marc (photo with Cathy Venning) is one of our very competitive Paddlers who complete in the RPM, just insight to his life in the Sport – Sprint, marathon & ocean racing, sea paddling and expeditions.